Black's Beach

 Black's Beach is a secluded section of beach beneath the bluffs of Torrey Pines on the Pacific Ocean in La Jolla, a community of San Diego, California.
 It is officially part of Torrey Pines State Beach.
 The northern portion of Black's Beach is owned and managed by the California Department of Parks and Recreation, while the southern portion of the beach, officially known as Torrey Pines City Beach, is jointly owned by the City of San Diego and the state park, and managed by the City of San Diego.
-This distinction is important as Black's Beach is most known as a nude beach, a practice that is now prohibited in the southern portion managed by the City of San Diego.
+This distinction is important as Black's Beach is most known as a nude beach.

 Black's Beach was named for the Black family who had a horse ranch overlooking the beach.
 They sold the land, and then it was subdivided into La Jolla Farms lots.
 The Farms' residents retained the Black family's private road to the beach.
 Many mansions can be seen in the southern portion of the beach, including the Salk Mansion and the Ronald Burkle mansion.
 There is a funicular that goes all the way down from a mansion on the cliff to the beach into a structure known by locals as the Mushroom House.